Skip to main content

 Data Modeling

 Data modeling tools have been conceived as database design tools to be use by data architects and database administrator to design logical and physical data models generating DDL.
 Although many of these data modeling tools are rather used to document (create a data model) of existing databases.
-TDC offers a different approach than traditional data modeling tool:
+Talend Data Catalog offers a different approach than traditional data modeling tool:

 • The glossary driven methodology allows for immediate reuse and creation of terms and naming standards on the fly, fast tracking the data store documentation process